PaulCarmanPro/config-terminator/README.md

 Therefore, all typical control-key assignments (and all others) are assigned to alt-key.
 Creating a new standard:
-- Termal Alt keys control the terminal.
+- Terminal Alt keys control the terminal itself.
 - Terminal Ctrl keys are passed to the program using the terminal (see ncurses and slang).
+The following keys are not part of preferences, but remain trapped (not passed on):
+- Control-C (Cancel).
+- Control-z (Suspend).
+- Control-q (resume terminal).
+- Control-s (stop terminal -- wait for resume).